gentlemans-club/notpi/README.md

 # notpi
 *This is an open source project part of the course IS-213, which is a course given on the University of Agder in Norway.*

-### THE LABYRINTH OF DOOM

-Have a look at our [wiki](https://github.com/gentlemans-club/notpi/wiki) for information about creating or editing levels.
-We have also included a Jupyter [notebook](https://github.com/gentlemans-club/ledgame/blob/master/ledgame.ipynb) to be able to illustrate how the code works.

 **Developers:**

 * [Elias Kløverød Brynestad](https://github.com/KodeGeniElias)